 Ecology

-Fantasies of plastic
+Fantasies made of plastic

-(reuse of bottles and disposable plastic tableware)
+(reuse bottles and disposable plastic tableware)

 Polunina Kristina Yurievna,